 It’s the 23rd century. mankind has become a space-faring species after re-emerging from a nearly catastrophic WWIII.
 From our base on earth, Starfleet, part of the Federation government of settled worlds, sends explorers to chart the unknown, not to conquer, but to learn.

-Imagine that concept in the 60’s, when a single, swashbuckling hero may have settled huge conflicts at the end of a gun.
-Star Trek’s original series introduced so many concepts into science fiction, it’s hard to watch any today that doesn’t pull heavily from it’s ideas.
+Imagine that concept in the 60’s, when a contemporary, swashbuckling hero may have settled huge conflicts at the end of a gun.
+Star Trek’s original series introduced so many concepts into science fiction, it’s hard to watch any today that doesn’t pull heavily from its ideas.
 Despite this, or perhaps because Star Trek was so ahead-of-its-time, ratings for the original series began waning after the show’s third year.
-The network threatened to cancel the fledgling series, but Star Trek fans, in a prophetic move that would foreshadow the dominance of fan culture, wrote so many letters that the network kept the show around for another season, before finally giving in to ratings pressure.
+The network threatened to cancel the fledgling series, but Star Trek fans, in a prophetic move that would foreshadow the dominance of fan culture, wrote so many letters that the network kept the show around for another season before finally giving in to ratings pressure.

 Star Trek continued long after it’s original creative team departed, airing new shows on new networks, such as Deep Space 9, Voyager and Discovery, plus receiving a few feature length films.
 Toys, action figures and comics emerged, creating a true franchise for fans to enjoy.
 After the a dry spell in the mid-2000’s amidst more and more high-budget sci-fi competition, Star Trek received a shiny new reboot at the hands of venerable director J.J.
 Abrams in 2009, which was seen by many as both a fitting tribute to the ideas of the original and a way for the series to break into relevance once again.
 Beginning in 2017, Star Trek again joined television’s regularly scheduled programming under the moniker Discovery.

 In modern sci-fi, it’s almost a give in that one day, humanity will discover light speed travel, join a federation of alien species and wrestle with the difficult ideas brought about by diversity, the vastness of space, dependence on technology, and our place among a vast universe.
 We owe many of these ideas to Roddenberry’s vision.
-For it’s staying power, influence and profound vision about humanity’s future, we’re glad to induct Star Trek as Franchise of the Year.
+For its staying power, influence and profound vision about humanity’s future, we’re glad to induct Star Trek as Franchise of the Year.